What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 1. PURE WHITE.

-This includes t-shirts, vests, bedding, and any pure white items you own.
+The pure white clothing category includes t-shirts, vests, bedding, and any pure white items you own.
 You may include pure white items with small sections of colour.
 These are best washed at 60°C.

 2. LIGHTS & PASTELS.

-This includes off-white, cream, ochre, light and pastel colours, and towels.
+The light and pastel clothing category includes off-white, cream, ochre, light and pastel colours, and towels.
 These are best washed at 40°C.

 3. DELICATES & EMBELLISHED.